-Colombia is well known for its diversity of habitats and high level of bird endemism.
-This is especially true of the isolated mountains of Santa Marta in northeastern Colombia and the Guajira Peninsula on the Caribbean coast, where an impressive number of species can be seen.
-They include the beautiful and sought-after White-whiskered Spinetail, Santa Marta Blossomcrown, Golden-winged Sparrow, Vermilion Cardinal, Santa Marta Antpitta, White-tipped Quetzal, Chestnut Piculet, and Lance-tailed Manakin.
-During our searches we’re likely to see some fine mammals such as the handsome Cotton-top Tamarin or the bright red Red-tailed Squirrel, as well as a number of interesting reptiles and showy butterflies.
+Colombia is well known for its habitat diversity and high level of bird endemism.
+This is especially true of the isolated Santa Marta mountains in northeastern Colombia and the Guajira Peninsula on the Caribbean coast.
+The impressive number of species found here include the beautiful and sought-after White-whiskered Spinetail, Santa Marta Blossomcrown, Golden-winged Sparrow, Vermilion Cardinal, Santa Marta Antpitta, White-tipped Quetzal, Chestnut Piculet, and Lance-tailed Manakin.
+During our searches we’re likely to see some fine mammals such as the handsome Cotton-top Tamarin and the bright red Red-tailed Squirrel, as well as a number of interesting reptiles and showy butterflies.

 Day 1: The tour begins at 6 pm this evening in Barranquilla.
 Night in Barranquilla.

 Day 2: We’ll begin in the wetlands east of Barranquilla.
-After crossing the wide Magdalena River, we’ll stop at an extensive marsh where migrants from North America are abundant and mix with the more exotic Brown-throated Parakeet, Straight-billed Woodcreeper and Yellow-chinned Spinetail.
-The noisy Stripe-backed Wren is usually common, the omnipresent Red-crowned Woodpecker peeks from its holes in the palm trees, and the stunning Russet-throated Puffbird is sometimes seen hunting large insects and lizards in the open.
+After crossing the wide Magdalena River, we’ll stop at an extensive marsh where migrants from North America are common and mix with the more exotic Brown-throated Parakeet, Straight-billed Woodcreeper and Yellow-chinned Spinetail.
+The noisy Stripe-backed Wren is usually obvious, the omnipresent Red-crowned Woodpecker peeks from its holes in the palm trees, and the stunning Russet-throated Puffbird is sometimes seen in the open hunting large insects and lizards.

-After a few hours of birding in this mix of shrubs and wetlands, we’ll drive to the Isla Salamanca National Park for a short walk in the shade of the mangrove.
-This rich habitat always attracts interesting species, including Bicolored Conebill, Prothonotary Warbler, and with some luck the stunning Pied Puffbird.
+After a few hours of birding in this mix of shrubs and wetlands, we’ll drive to the Isla Salamanca National Park for a short walk in the shade of the mangroves.
+This rich habitat always attracts interesting birds, including Bicolored Conebill, Prothonotary Warbler, and with some luck the stunning Pied Puffbird.

-Day 3: This morning we’ll bird the thornscrub surrounding the village of Camarones, accompanied by our guide from the local Wayuu community.
-In this the most arid part of the Los Flamencos reserve, we’ll be looking for any species we may still need, perhaps the extremely restricted Tocuyo Sparrow, Slender-billed Tyrannulet (or Inezia), Rufous-vented Chachalaca or Buffy Hummingbird.
+Day 3: We’ll bird the thornscrub surrounding the village of Camarones, accompanied by our guide from the local Wayuu community.
+This is the most arid part of the Los Flamencos reserve and supports species we may still need, perhaps including the range restricted Tocuyo Sparrow, Slender-billed Tyrannulet (or Inezia), Rufous-vented Chachalaca or Buffy Hummingbird.

 In the afternoon we’ll drive toward the splendid Tayrona National Park, arriving early enough to relax in our lodge on the shore of the Caribbean Sea.
-In the late afternoon, we’ll offer a choice between some more birding or a swim from a beautiful white sand beach.
+In the late afternoon, we’ll offer a choice between more birding or perhaps a swim, if surf conditions allow, from a lovely white sand beach.
 Night near Palomino.

-Day 4: Tayrona is both beautiful and relaxing, and it’s a great birding destination.
-We’ll spend the morning looking for Cocoa Woodcreeeper, Lance-tailed Manakin, Southern Bentbill, White-chinned Sapphire and White-necked Puffbird among others.
+Day 4: Tayrona is both beautiful and relaxing, and it’s great birding.
+We’ll spend the morning looking for Cocoa Woodcreeper, Lance-tailed Manakin, Southern Bentbill, White-chinned Sapphire, and White-necked Puffbird, among others.
 We even have a chance of finding the extremely rare and endangered Blue-billed Curassow.
 During our morning’s walk through the forests of the national park, we’ll also be looking for mammals, including Colombian Red Howler and a Tayrona specialty, Cotton-top Tamarin.

 Day 5: We’ll bird all morning around the charming little village of Minca.
 Its location at the intersection of arid habitat, coffee plantation, and the first patches of humid forest helps explain why it holds so many interesting species.
-Our main targets will include Rosy Thrush-Tanager, Golden-winged Sparrow, Scaled Piculet, Rufous-and-white Wren, Rufous-breasted Wren, Swallow Tanager, Keel-billed Toucan and our first Santa Marta endemic, the Foliage-gleaner!
+Our main targets will include Rosy Thrush-Tanager, Golden-winged Sparrow, Scaled Piculet, Rufous-and-white and Rufous-breasted Wrens, Swallow Tanager, Keel-billed Toucan and our first Santa Marta endemic, the Foliage-gleaner!

 Days 6-7: The Sierra Nevada de Santa Marta is an isolated mountain massif that rises directly from the Caribbean up to about 18,700 feet.
 Around 30 range-restricted species occur in these mountains, and we have good chance of seeing more than 20 of them!
 There are also many endemic subspecies, reflecting colonization, then differentiation, from the main Andean chain.

 We’ll stay at Mountain House Lodge run by a local family.
-It’s a magical place where you can have a drink on the terrace with an impressive view of the Caribbean coast while watching Santa Marta Brush-Finches, Black-hooded Tanagers, Crowned Woodnymph, Blue-naped Chlorophonia or Black-chested Jays coming to the feeders and Santa Marta Blossomcrown often visit the flowers.
+It’s a magical place where you can have a drink on the terrace overlooking a fantastic garden with a fine array of bird feeders and an impressive view of the Caribbean coast.
+Among others, we’ll be alert for Santa Marta Brush-Finch, Black-hooded Tanager, Crowned Woodnymph, Blue-naped Chlorophonia, Black-chested Jay, and perhaps the star, the Santa Marta Blossomcrown.

-Away from the lodge we’ll visit higher elevations along the San Lorenzo ridge where we’ll look for Santa Marta Parakeet, Santa Marta Warbler, Santa Marta Bush-tyrant, and Brown-rumped Tapaculo.
+Away from the lodge we’ll use our 4x4 vehicles to visit higher elevations along the San Lorenzo ridge, the home of Santa Marta Parakeet, Santa Marta Warbler, Santa Marta Bush-tyrant, and Brown-rumped Tapaculo.
 In the mixed species flocks, we may find a few Black-cheeked Mountain-Tanager, Yellow-crowned Whitestart, Rusty-headed Spinetail, and the handsome Black-capped Tyrannulet.
 We’ll also pay special attention to the hummingbirds as we have chance of seeing Mountain Velvetbreast, White-tailed Starfrontlet, Santa Marta Woodstar and the endemic subspecies of Tyrian Metaltail.

-At lower elevations, we can find the stunning White-tipped Quetzal not far away from Golden-breasted Fruiteater, as well as Santa Marta Tapaculo, White-lored Warbler, Black-hooded Thrush, and the superb Rusty-breasted Antpitta.
-Nights at Mountain House.
+At lower elevations, we might find the stunning White-tipped Quetzal not far away from Golden-breasted Fruiteater, as well as Santa Marta Tapaculo, White-lored Warbler, Black-hooded Thrush, and the superb Rusty-breasted Antpitta.
+Nights at Mountain House Lodge.

 Day 9: The tour concludes this morning in Barranquilla.